ImLyod/LyodsTweak/README.md

 # LyodsTweak

-A program that changes windows settings to maximize pc performance.
-(ONLY TESTED ON WINDOWS 10 & 11)
+A program that changes windows settings to maximize pc performance. <sup>(ONLY TESTED ON WINDOWS 10 & 11)</sup>

 Download @ https://discord.gg/T5t3hJYzsa